wp-plugins/a3-responsive-slider/readme.txt

 * First Release of Lite Version.

 == Upgrade Notification ==

+= 1.0.0.4 =
+Upgrade your plugin now for a Framework code tweak and full compatibility with WordPress Version 4.0

 = 1.0.0.3 =
 Update your plugin now for mobile detect class name conflict bug fix